astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

   - Joomla
 ---

-Your goal was to make your extension multilingual!
-That's why you didn't enter the texts directly into the program code.
-Specifically, I mean the texts that are displayed in the browser.
+Your goal was that descriptive text in the views are not mixed with the program code.
+So they are uncomplicatedly changeable via the Joomla backend.
+This is possible for every user.
+Even the one who is not familiar with the program code.
+By the way, this is the prerequisite for your extension to be multilingual!
+For this reason you did not enter the real texts directly into the program code, but used language strings instead.
+Specifically, by descriptive texts I mean the texts that are displayed in the browser.
 You had prepared everything so that you use special files.
-These are uncomplicated exchangeable.
-So far you have seen cryptic texts because of that.
-In this part we translate the unattractive language strings.<!-- \index{language Strings} -->
+These are easily changeable.
+So far you have seen cryptic texts in the browser views.
+In this part we translate the unattractive language strings into human readable words.<!-- \index{language Strings} -->

 > Even if your target audience speaks English and you only support this language it is important to use a language file for texts you display in the front-end or back-end of the component.
 This way it is possible for users to overwrite texts via language override[^docs.joomla.org/j3.x:language_overrides_in_joomla] without editing the source code.
 Under some circumstances a user prefers to write _first name_ instead of _name_ in the column header.

-> For impatient people: View the changed program code in the [Diff View](https://codeberg.org/astrid/j4examplecode/compare/t7...t8)[^github.com/astridx/boilerplate/compare/t7...t8] and copy these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://codeberg.org/astrid/j4examplecode/compare/t7...t8)[^codeberg.org/astrid/j4examplecode/compare/t7...t8] and copy these changes into your development version.

 ## Step by step

 The frontend view and the administration area each use their own language files.
 Unlike the frontend, where there is only one, the backend needs two - `*.sys.ini` and `*.ini`.
 Briefly explained: The file with the extension `sys.ini` is used to translate the XML installation file as well as the menu elements.
 The `ini` is responsible for the rest.
 This has the advantage that during the installation and for the construction of the menu only the loading of small text files is necessary.
 A disadvantage is that some language strings have to be entered twice.
 You can find out more in the article [International Enhancements](http://docs.joomla.org/International_Enhancements_for_Version_1.6) which has a section on [the file `*.sys.ini`](http://docs.joomla.org/International_Enhancements_for_Version_1.6#The_new_.sys.ini)[^docs.joomla.org/international_enhancements_for_version_1.6#the_new_.sys.ini].

 > The addition of the English language files is mandatory.
 All other languages are optional.
 The reason for this is that if a file is missing, the English version is used by default.
 If a Frenchman installs the extension - which contains German and English language files - on his Joomla with the default language French, the texts will be displayed in English.
 Note: This only applies to missing language files.
 A missing language key in a non-English language file will not be replaced with the key from the English file.
+This means that it is mandatory that each file is complete.
+Joomla does not search in different language version for a language string missing in a file.

 ### Side Note: Special features